-After the day’s excitement, the Nawanoppa is ready and waiting to take you back to Tap Lamu Pier, returning at approximately 4:40pm before transfers back to your hotel or resort.
+After the day’s excitement, the Golden Cat is ready and waiting to take you back to Tap Lamu Pier, returning at approximately 4:40pm before transfers back to your hotel or resort.

 Whichever you enjoy the most, diving, snorkelling or simply relaxing on the beach, only Similan Seven Sea Club has the flexibility and resources to ensure you get the most out of your day.

 If you want to spend more time at the Similans you can simply ask to stay onboard overnight, if we have space available.
 Or why not book a short overnight trip, with daily transfers Similan Seven Sea Club offers a variety of flexible overnight packages.